Cloud & Deployment

 Writing Vault Policies

-Policies use HCL (HashiCorp Configuration Language) to define permissions.
-They follow the principle of least privilege.
+Policies use HCL to define permissions.
+They follow the principle of least privilege — each service gets only the paths it needs with only the capabilities required.

 Kubernetes Auth Method